mharen/mharen.github.io/blog/2010/2010-03-leave-sql-servers-cost-threshold-for.md

 We had barely loaded the machine with concurrency and it was freaking out.
 It’d run in spurts of blazing glory, then fail to a grinding halt.
 After a lot of personal freaking out (we had a very, very tight schedule measured in minutes), I discovered the culprit: parallelism.

 Normally you would think parallelism would be a good thing—many cores make light work (this machine had 16!).
-Unfortunately that’s just not so in all cases. <strong>The overhead to split a query into parallel chunks, execute the chunks, and join the results together is significant.</strong> It turns out it’s extremely significant for simple queries and increases the complexity/load required to execute them dramatically.
+Unfortunately that’s just not so in all cases. **The overhead to split a query into parallel chunks, execute the chunks, and join the results together is significant.** It turns out it’s extremely significant for simple queries and increases the complexity/load required to execute them dramatically.

 Fortunately, SQL Server knows all this and has a setting for it: